Okay, ladies and gents, after being idle for several months, I’m back in the saddle. (At least for today!)

 She laughed but it was the kind of strained laughter preceding a manic breakdown, of someone who is one more indignity away from becoming an ax murderer.

 “No!
 You’re not eating a pot pie tonight!”
-Then realizing she had no real power to compel me, she switched pleaded with my humanity.
+Then realizing she had no real power to compel me, she switched tactics and pleaded with my humanity.
 “Please, I can’t get to sleep if you heat up that stinky thing.”

 So, I didn’t heat it up and went out and ate a burger.
 Hey, I’m not a complete asshole.
 Now, in my younger days, I might have gambled and waited until I thought she was asleep and then tried to stealth heat my pot pie, hoping the whirring of the microwave (she also has exceptional hearing) or the pot pie molecules didn’t wake her.
 But not now.
 Too many things can go wrong.
 It’s just not worth the aggravation — plus, if she couldn’t get back to sleep, I’d feel bad.
 So, I no longer heat things up once she starts settling down for the night.